ucam-department-of-psychiatry/camcops/docs/source/user_server/server_front_end_general.rst

   allowed to create files that would exceed your capacity limit.

+.. _advanced_research_dump:

 |dump_sql| Advanced research dump (SQL or database)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This more sophisticated research dump generates a fully structured SQLite
 binary database of the data you select (or, if you prefer, the SQL text to
 create it).
 By default, BLOBs (binary large objects) are skipped, because they
-can be very large, but if you want, you can choose to include them.
+can be very large, but you can choose to include them.

-You can choose the information you want exactly as for the basic research dump.
+You can select the information you want, exactly as for the :ref:`basic
+research dump <basic_research_dump>`.

 Some user information will be provided (e.g. user names), but security
 information (e.g. passwords) is removed prior to the download.